TsKyrk/pyexewrap/README.md

 - Fix compatibility issue with Python 3.8.10 (stop using | for merging dicts)
 - Test the tool with older versions of python

+## Known compatibility risk: python/pymanager (MSIX Python Manager)

+The `PythonSoftwareFoundation.PythonManager` MSIX package (distributed via the Microsoft Store **and** via the "Python Install Manager" from python.org) intercepts `.py`/`.pyw` double-clicks through Windows App Model activation.
+The association is declared in `appxmanifest.xml` — not in the registry — so all ftype/assoc registry changes have **no effect** on double-click behavior when this package is installed.

+**Symptom:** pyexewrap is not invoked on double-click despite correct registry settings.
+The unit tests still pass because they call `run_script()` directly without going through the Windows file association chain.

+**Diagnosis:** Run `py -m winpyfiles diagnose` — it will show a `[!!]
+MSIX Python Manager detected` warning.

+**Resolution:**
+- Option A: Run `py -m winpyfiles remove-msix` to uninstall the MSIX package automatically.
+  Or uninstall "Python Manager" manually from Windows Settings > Apps > Installed apps (not the Store).
+  After uninstalling, the classic ftype registry mechanism takes over and can be configured normally.
+- Option B: Install Python using the **classic Setup.exe** from https://www.python.org/downloads/windows/ (the file named `python-3.x.x-amd64.exe` or `python-3.x.x.exe`, **not** the "Python Install Manager").
+  The classic installer places a real `py.exe` in `C:\Windows\` and uses the traditional HKLM ftype mechanism instead of MSIX.

+  > **Warning:** The "Python Install Manager" (also available on python.org) is itself an MSIX package
+  > and does **not** resolve this issue.
+Make sure to download the direct `.exe` installer.

+- Option C: In Windows Settings > Apps > Default apps, manually set the default app for `.py`/`.pyw`.

 # Contributions
 I am a newbie to python.
 Your contributions would be greatly appreciated.
 Feel free to copy the project.